flatiron/formful/README.md

 # Customization of forms

 As of the `v0.1.0` release, form customization is not so awesome.
 This will be improved soon.
+If you want to re-design the layouts of the default forms, I will accept the pull request.

-Form "views" are created using the [viewful](http://github.com/flatiron/viewful) library.
-This means that you have full access to the `viewful.View`.
-Viewful provides a rich set of features including support for **22** diffirent JavaScript templating engines!
+The form *View* is created by the [viewful](http://github.com/flatiron/viewful) library and is a `viewful.View` instance.
+Viewful provides a rich set of features including support for **22** different JavaScript templating engines!

 Right now, all forms and form components are stored as plain html files.
 Formful currently ships with no templating engine.
 All rendering and data-binding is handling through Presenters for each view.
 This is not ideal, and will be changing soon.